forsslund/hbits/README.md

 This can be usefull if for example you wish to customise the haptic patterns for the vibration bits.

 ## Do it Yourself
 The Haptic Bits Lab is designed to be built by anyone that has access to a 3D printer and laser cutter.
-The bill of materials is in [foldername].
 The carrier PCB are produced by PCBway and can be order semi-populated with SMD parts via this link: (https://www.pcbway.com/project/shareproject/Haptic_Bits_Lab_Carrier_PCB_semi_populated_7a38576c.html)

+This Bill of material contains all the third-party parts needed to create the bits: (https://docs.google.com/spreadsheets/d/1yp4ojiJQZM4SgLv2cJ91fp2alQbMcc3hZMMRH2068LM/edit?usp=sharing)

 The 3D model of the enclosure are modelled in Fusion 360 and can be downloaded here: